-- 1. Completed Applications will be considered, and funds awarded, on a rolling, first-come, first-serve basis, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted. - So long as funds remain available, for each approved Application, funds will be awarded in an amount up to 100% of the Federal SBIR/STTR Program award, but not to exceed \$100,000, or such lesser amount specified by the Board in a Match Solicitation.
+- Completed Applications will be considered, and funds awarded, on the basis described in Section A through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted. - 2.
+So long as funds remain available, funds will be awarded in an amount up to 100% of the Federal Program award for each approved Application, but not to exceed \$100,000, or such lesser amount specified by the Board in a Match Solicitation.
 The Board may modify the award amounts based on availability of funds. - 3.
-Subject to satisfaction of all other requirements, Match Awards will be made available in two Stages: - a.
-Stage 1 75% of the total Match Award will be paid upon proof of Phase I award,
+Subject to satisfaction of all other requirements, including submission of a qualifying Application, Match Awards will be made available in two Stages: - a.
+Stage 1 75% of the total Match Award will be paid upon proof of Phase I award, - b.
+Stage 2 25% of the total Match Award will be paid upon submission and acceptance of the Phase I report by the Federal Agency described in the Application, and submission to and acknowledgement of receipt by the Federal Agency of the Phase II proposal corresponding to the Phase I effort. - I. APPLICATION REQUIREMENTS.
+Applicants must use the required forms provided in the Match Solicitation, and must fully comply with all requirements of these Guidelines and the Match Solicitation within the time period specified, in order to be eligible for a Match Award.
+Stage 1 or

-- b.
-Stage 2 25% of the total Match Award will be paid upon submission and acceptance of the Phase I report by the Federal SBIR/STTR Program agency described in the Application, and submission to and acknowledgement of receipt by the agency of the Phase II proposal corresponding to the Phase I effort. - I. APPLICATION REQUIREMENTS.
-Applicants must use the required forms provided in the Match Solicitation and must fully comply with all requirements of these Guidelines and the Match Solicitation within the time period specified, in order to be eligible for a Match Award.
-Stage 1 or Stage 2 Applications that do not include ALL of the documents specified in the Match Solicitation, or that contain documents that have not been fully completed, will be considered incomplete and will be returned to the Applicant without further review.
-At its discretion, the Board may request supplemental materials from the Applicant and such materials must be received within 15 days of the date of the request or the Application may be returned to the Applicant without further review.
+Stage 2 Applications that do not include ALL of the documents specified in the Match Solicitation, or that contain documents that have not been fully completed, will be considered incomplete and will be returned to the Applicant without further review.
+At its discretion, the Board may request supplemental materials from an Applicant and such materials must be received within 15 days of the date of the request or the Application may be returned to the Applicant without further review.

-Stage 2 disbursements will not be made automatically to Recipients; a new Application must be submitted which demonstrates that the Recipient has met the Stage 2 disbursement requirements.
+Stage 2 disbursements will not be made automatically to Recipients of Stage 1 awards; a new Application must be submitted which demonstrates that the Stage 1 Recipient has met the Stage 2 disbursement requirements.
 Only Stage 1 Recipients are eligible for Stage 2 disbursements.

-Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under the Match Program may be excluded from the Application.
+Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under the Match Program, may be excluded from the Application.
 If excluded, the Applicant must submit a notarized statement, signed by an authorized official of the Applicant, attesting that the excluded material is proprietary or classified and that economic harm or violation of Federal rules pertaining to classified materials will result if such materials are submitted.

 J. APPLICATION REVIEW AND APPROVAL.
-Applications will be reviewed to ascertain compliance with the requirements in a Match Solicitation on a rolling, first-come, first-serve basis, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
-Date and time of receipt of the complete Application (including all required documents) will be used to establish the order for consideration of Applications.
+Applications will be reviewed to ascertain compliance with the requirements in a Match Solicitation on the basis described in Section A, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
+If review is done on a first-come, first-served basis, the date and time of receipt of the complete Application (which includes all required documents) will be used to establish the order for consideration of Applications.